Exergist/BigKNOBv2/README.md

  * My BigKNOBv2 was custom-ordered through [Etsy](https://www.etsy.com/shop/LeafCutterLabs?ref=simple-shop-header-name&listing_id=955302431).
  * The keymap was optimized for use with the BigKNOBv2 dented encoder.
  * Additional QMK resources are compiled in the [QMK Syllabus](https://docs.qmk.fm/#/syllabus).
+ * A [VoiceAttack plugin](https://github.com/Exergist/VAHidInterface) for communicating with BigKNOBv2 is also available.

 ## Acknowledgements